 You can also get detailed help for any

 gcloud compute http-health-checks create --help

-The Google Cloud Console: Load balancing tasks can be accomplished through the Google Cloud Console.
+The Google Cloud console: Load-balancing tasks can be accomplished by using the Google Cloud console.

-The REST API: All load balancing tasks can be accomplished using the Cloud Load Balancing API.
+The REST API: All load-balancing tasks can be accomplished by using the Cloud Load Balancing API.
 The API reference docs describe the resources and methods available to you.

 - To help you determine which Google Cloud load balancer best meets your needs, see Choosing a load balancer.